randy3k/radian/README.md

 <img src="radian.png"></img>

-_radian_ is an alternative console for the R program with multiline editing and rich syntax highlight.
+_radian_ (previously known as _rtichoke_) is an alternative console for the R program with multiline editing and rich syntax highlight.
 One would consider _radian_ as a [ipython](https://github.com/ipython/ipython) clone for R, though its design is more aligned to [julia](https://julialang.org).

-Previously, _radian_ was called _rtichoke_.
-I hope the rebranding will make it more prevalent.

 <img width="600px" src="https://user-images.githubusercontent.com/1690993/30728530-b5e9eb5c-9f26-11e7-8453-73a2e880c9de.png"></img>